rdpickard/uplily/README.md

 #### User on corporate network that has constrained files leaving the network

+It isn't uncommon for corporate IT to put restrictions on network file transfers.
+Email size is often capped, filesharing sites such as AWS S3, box.com & PasteBin are often blocked by web proxies, protocols such as scp and ftp blocked at edge firewalls.

 #### Hosts on a LAN with no Internet access

+"Barebones" smart devices or appliances don't often have the capability to run file sharing protocols that are common on personal computers or full servers.
+HTTP is an almost universally supported protocol by even the most basic systems.

 ### Recipes